 Businesses that support the philosophy of Good, Clean and Fair food that are based in the area between Caloundra and Tin Can Bay and out to the Mary Valley (loosely).
 Nominations can come from farmers, growers, restaurants, cafes, chefs/cooks, food artisans, and retail outlets.
 Businesses must register and pay to become members of Slow Food Noosa: Slow Food Noosa Business Membership

 There is an annual application and ongoing support fee of $90.00.
 In 2020 we are aligning this fee to be due for renewal in January 2021, meaning, this year only you will be invoiced a pro rata amount based on the month you join.

-The Snail of Approval is a recognition program for food producers, artisans, retail outlets, restaurants and cafes that demonstrate a philosophy of adopting earth friendly practices.
+The Snail of Approval is a recognition program for farmers, food producers, artisans, retail outlets, restaurants and cafes, chefs and cooks that demonstrate a philosophy of adopting earth friendly practices.
 These might include reduction in the use of chemicals, use of local and low food mile ingredients, preserving vanishing animal breeds and plant varieties, animal friendly practices, support of small producers, striving to create food that is Good, Clean and Fair.

 Importantly the Snail of Approval award recognises effort and intent, and should not be seen as an accreditation for any of these areas.

 The Snail of Approval program recognises that adoption of these practices fall on a continuum and is not a recognition of perfection.
 It is envisaged that once in the Snail of Approval program, businesses will find opportunities for improvement towards Good, Clean and Fair food for all.

 Noosa Snail Trail Setting the Pace 2019 Awards